The Duke of Cambridge Stakes is still thought of as one of the new additions to Royal Ascot, running for the very first time in 2004.

 GROUP EXPERIENCE VITAL

 One key trend that has emerged from this race is the importance of winning Group level experience.
-Peeress in 2005, Move Swiftly in 2019, and Nazeef in 2020, are the only winners who hadn’t previously won at such a high standard although Peeress and Nazeef had both won a Listed class race.
+Peeress in 2005, Move Swiftly in 2019, Nazeef in 2020 and Indie Angel in 2021 are the only winners who hadn’t previously won at such a high standard although Indie Angel, Nazeef and Peeress had all only won a Listed class race previously.

 The 2005 renewal was the only one not to feature at Ascot so under normal circumstances, it still seems that a former Group victory is vital for most Duke of Cambridge hopefuls.